Philip Bonham-Carter: Life and naval career

-The son of Herman Bonham-Carter and his wife, Margaret Louisa Wathen, he was born at Karachi in British India.
+Born at Karachi in British India, a member of the prominent Bonham Carter family, he was son of Herman Bonham-Carter and his wife, Margaret Louisa Wathen.
 Enlisting in the Royal Navy, Bonham-Carter was promoted to the rank of sub-lieutenant in January 1912, with promotion to the rank of lieutenant coming in June 1913.
 He served during the First World War, eventually reaching the rank of lieutenant commander.
 A physically strong and deeply religious man, he was known during his naval service as "Bonham the Good".
 Bonham-Carter played first-class cricket for the Royal Navy, debuting against the British Army cricket team at Lord's in 1919.
 He played two further first-class matches for the Royal Navy, against the Army at Lord's in 1921 and the Marylebone Cricket Club at Chatham in 1929.
 Across his three appearances, he scored a total of 35 runs with a high score of 16.

 He died at Hampstead in January 1934.
 His uncle, Maurice Bonham-Carter, was a senior naval officer and first-class cricketer, while his grandfather, William Wathen, and great-grandfather, George Norman, both played first-class cricket.